opendevstack/ods-quickstarters/inf-terraform-aws/files/README.md

 # ODS AWS Quickstarter

 This Quickstarter can be used to deploy AWS resources.
-It's primary usage is to build a stack based on Terraform modules, but it also supports Cloudformation, by wrapping this in Terraform.
+Its primary usage is to build a stack based on Terraform modules, but it also supports Cloudformation (native or built using AWS SAM), by wrapping it in Terraform resource.

 ## What is a Stack?